Acute lymphoblastic leukemia: Immunophenotyping

 In addition to cell morphology and cytogenetics, immunophenotyping, a laboratory technique used to identify proteins that are expressed on their cell surface, is a key component in the diagnosis of ALL.
 The preferred method of immunophenotyping is through flow cytometry.
 In the malignant lymphoblasts of ALL, expression of terminal deoxynucleotidyl transferase (TdT) on the cell surface can help differentiate malignant lymphocyte cells from reactive lymphocytes, white blood cells that are reacting normally to an infection in the body.
 On the other hand, myeloperoxidase (MPO), a marker for the myeloid lineage, is typically not expressed.
-Because precursor B cell and precursor T cells look the same, immunophenotyping can help differentiate the subtype of ALL and the level of maturity of the malignant white blood cells.
+Because precursor B cells and precursor T cells look the same, immunophenotyping can help differentiate the subtype of ALL and the level of maturity of the malignant white blood cells.
 The subtypes of ALL as determined by immunophenotype and according to the stages of maturation.

 An extensive panel of monoclonal antibodies to cell surface markers, particularly CD or cluster of differentiation markers, are used to classify cells by lineage.
 Below are immunological markers associated with B cell and T cell ALL.